Huỳnh Văn Cao: Life

+He served as Senate First Vice President in the government of South Vietnam.

+In 1971 he stated "President Nixon can support President Thiệu, but President Nixon cannot force the Vietnamese people to support President Thiệu."

 After the Fall of Saigon, he was left behind in South Vietnam and imprisoned until 1987.
 He came to the United States in 1990.
 He was a contributing writer for the Vietnam Magazine and the author of Vietnam: Today & Tomorrow.

 Personal life

 He was married and had ten children and more than 19 grandchildren.
-He is remembered for the quote "President Nixon can support President Thieu, but President Nixon cannot force the Vietnamese people to support President Thieu."